wellspringcp/wellspring/01-principles/01-principles.md

 ### Definition of Private Property

 Private Property law is that set of restrictions which stem from the recognition of the sovereignty of every indepagent over its own self (both consciousness and "body") and the produce of its labour (both cognitive and physical).
 In order to protect the sovereignty of indepagents, private property law secures each indepagent against interference in the forms of **force**, **duress** and **fraud**.
-Any claim by any indepagent to ownership of another indepagent shall be null and void in a Utopian court.
+Any claim by any indepagent to ownership of another indepagent shall be null and void in a `WS` court.

 The private property of the individual may only be breached in the pursuit of the following exceptions: